 The Scriptures say that Abraham had two sons, one from his slave wife and one from his freeborn wife.
 The son of the slave wife was born in a human attempt to bring about the fulfillment of God’s promise.
 But the son of the freeborn wife was born as God’s own fulfillment of his promise.
 These two women serve as an illustration of God’s two covenants.
 Galatians 4:22-24 NLT

 God had made a covenant with Abraham and promised him a son.
 All God needed Abraham to do was believe the promise.
 Abraham saw that his wife was old and not even menstruating any more, so instead of trusting in God’s promise, he took Sarah’s much younger handmaid, Hagar, and worked things out on his own.
 Together they had a son.
-This represents the old covenant, which is man keeping the commandments in his own power, instead of trusting God to write them on hearts.
+This represents the old covenant, which is man keeping the commandments in his own power, instead of trusting God to write them on our hearts.
 The old covenant is legalism, or the works of the flesh.
 It’s a me-plus-Christ mentality instead of “Not I But Christ” (See Galatians 2:20), the motif Paul shared as the crux of the gospel.

-So God gave Abraham as a reminder to trust Him, rather than trying to solve His own problems.
+So God gave Abraham circumcision as a reminder to trust Him, rather than trying to solve His own problems.

 Then God said to Abraham, “Your responsibility is to obey the terms of the covenant.
 You and all your descendants have this continual responsibility.
 This is the covenant that you and your descendants must keep: Each male among you must be circumcised.
 You must cut off the flesh of your foreskin as a sign of the covenant between me and you.
 From generation to generation, every male child must be circumcised on the eighth day after his birth.
 This applies not only to members of your family but also to the servants born in your household and the foreign-born servants whom you have purchased.
 All must be circumcised.
 Your bodies will bear the mark of my everlasting covenant.
 Any male who fails to be circumcised will be cut off from the covenant family for breaking the covenant.”
 Genesis 17:9-14 NLT

 Abraham’s part in the covenant was to keep himself from doing those things God had promised.
-Because Abraham trusted in his flesh to work things out, God had Abraham circumcise the part of his flesh that he was trusting, so he would realize that he could do nothing to fulfil His promises.
+Because Abraham trusted in his flesh to work things out, God had Abraham circumcise the part of his flesh that he was trusting, so he would realize that he could do nothing to fulfill His promises.
 He had to leave it all to God.

 For we who worship by the Spirit of God are the ones who are truly circumcised.
 We rely on what Christ Jesus has done for us.
 We put no confidence in human effort… Philippians 3:3 NLT